flurdy/blog/_posts/2023-06-14-mvp-too-late-launch-first.md

 I worked with a retailer that trialed out a new reward card scheme in a big project.

 We launched after just 3 weeks.
 But only in one shop (out of over 1000 stores).
-And subsidising the customers inconvenience of using a new incomplete scheme.
+And compensating the customers for their inconvenience of using a new incomplete scheme.

 It worked marvelous.
 And was gradually expanded to more then eventually all the stores.
 The early and constant feedback was priceless.